-What is most shocking about the cosmetic industry is that our government doesn't regulate the safety of its products.
-You read that correctly – the FDA does not investigate or test for the safety of personal care products before consumers buy them!
+An average of seven new industrial chemicals get approval by the U.S. government daily, and 80% of these are approved in three weeks or less with little or no safety testing.
+Many of these industrial chemicals are the basic ingredients in our cosmetics and personal care products.
+Currently, the government does not regulate the safety of these cosmetic and personal care products.
 Instead, the Cosmetic Ingredient Review (CIR), an industry-appointed and funded panel, reviews the safety of cosmetic ingredients.
-According to EWG, there are approximately 10,500 ingredients used in cosmetics in our country, and in its 30-year history, the CIR has screened only 11 percent of those ingredients.
-This means that, if we do the math again, nearly 90 percent of cosmetics ingredients are left, un-reviewed and un-tested for safety.
+According to EWG, there are approximately 10,500 ingredients used in cosmetics in our country, and in its 30-year history, the CIR has screened only 11% of those ingredients.
+This means that nearly 90% of cosmetics ingredients are left, unreviewed and untested for safety.